-Daily consumption of wine can boost immune system according to researchers.
+Daily consumption of wine can boost the immune system according to researchers.
 Ethanol, the chemical component of alcoholic beverages and wine as well helps boost the potency of vaccinations.
 (14)

 Drinking wine in moderation can help develop immunity that can fight against 200 viruses.
 Wine contains high levels of antioxidants in the form of flavonoids which can combat strongly against viruses.
 (15)

-As a proof, red wine can help cure the symptoms of flu and cold.
+As proof, red wine can help cure the symptoms of flu and cold.
 The polyphenol resveratrol can prevent viruses from multiplying once they have entered the body’s system.